 NOTE: All our cuts are determined based on our selected ribbon.
 If you choose a ribbon of a different width, you will need to measure each of your ribbon stacks to insure the height and width of your fabric cuts.
 Your interfacing strip cuts would also be different with a different width of ribbon.

-- From the Gray Bombay by Parson Gray ribbon, cut the following lengths, staggering the motif similar to how you would offset rows of tiles (see the photos below within the instructions as well as the finished sample photos above):
+- From the ⅝” ribbon, cut the following lengths – we staggered our ribbon’s motif similar to how you would offset rows of tiles:

 ONE 12½” length